emma-burrows/pepper/README.md

 Database
 --------

-By default the project connects to a MySQL database using the settings supplied via system properties.
+The project uses an example database properties file that connects to a MySQL database (in addition to the settings supplied via system properties).

 A sample SQL script for MySQL can be found in the project's src/main/resources directory.
 For convenience, this script is also included below.
 It sets up the